Janko2308/Tour-Guide/Protocol.md

 -  TODO

 ## Lessons learned
+TODO

 ## Design patterns
+TODO

 ## Unit testing
+TODO

 ## Unique feature
 For our unique feature we have decided to implement a dark mode functionality to allow for better user experience overall.
 TODO

 ## Tracked time
 Overall we spent around 10h weekly since the half of March, which brings the total project tracked time to around 120 hours.

 Approximations for each item:
 - GUI in General - 6h